-Our Pulsar Plus shipped double boxed from Amazon in a Wallbox branded cardboard box, with the nice retail box serving as another protective layer.
-Inside is the compact Pulsar Plus unit, instruction manual, and mounting accessories.
+Our Pulsar Plus shipped double-boxed from Amazon in a Wallbox branded cardboard box, with the nice retail box serving as another protective layer.
+Inside, you will find the compact Pulsar Plus unit, instruction manual, and mounting accessories.

 In locations with an accessible NEMA 14-50 receptacle, installation should take minutes.
 Please consult an electrician if a receptacle installation or hardwiring is required.

 But wall mounting the Pulsar Plus is very straightforward.
 An envelope contains the necessary screws needed to securely attach the Pulsar Plus and the accessory cord holder to the wall.
 Four screws attach the mounting bracket to the wall.
 This home charger is not as heavy as some other competing products, but it is still necessary to screw the mounting bracket to a stud in the wall to prevent the unit from falling.
 Keep in mind that wrapping the cord around the unit will weigh it down further.

 The Pulsar Plus is one of the more compact units on the market measuring roughly 8 by 8 by 4 inches.
 The enclosure is made of hard plastic with a grippy matte texture and does not feel cheap.
 The front face of the unit is dominated by the large right LED indicator light that Wallbox calls a “halo”.
 This large status indicator light makes it easy to understand what the charger is doing at a glance.

 For the very cleanest-looking hardwired installation, it is possible to completely detach the NEMA 14-50 input cord, and route the input power cable through the back.
 Both the charger and the mounting bracket have this entry port in the back.

 This charger is intended for indoor and outdoor operation and is NEMA Type 4 rated.
 This means the Pulsar Plus enclosure is designed to keep moisture out in wet conditions, and should have no problems in snowy climates.